Does my turbo really need water? Why should I care?

 The damaging effects of heat soakback can be prevented from destroying the turbocharger through proper installation of the water lines in the cooling system.
 Water-cooling a turbocharger does not need to be a complex project.
 The turbo’s water lines should be plumbed into the engine’s existing cooling system, and can be teed off of the heater lines if they are still present in the vehicle and convenient.
 Engine coolant (antifreeze) can be used without worry – water-cooled Garrett turbochargers are qualified during heat soak-back testing using a typical 50/50 mixture of water and antifreeze, at a temperature of 196°F (91°C).
 In order to get the greatest benefit from water-cooling, the turbocharger’s center housing should be rotated around the central axis (the shaft) so that the water ports are at an angle of approximately 20° from the horizontal.
 This is necessary to promote the thermal siphoning effect discussed earlier.

-The input water (colder side, from the engine’s cooling system) should be plumbed in to the lower of the two ports after the housing is rotated.
+The input water (colder side, from the engine’s cooling system) should be plumbed into the lower of the two ports after the housing is rotated.
 The hotter output water leading back into the engine’s cooling system should be plumbed into the higher port and allowed to travel “uphill” all the way back to where it meets the cooling system.
 No up/down kinks or “traps” should be present in this return line.
 Either side of the turbocharger can be used as the outlet – the water core was designed for flow in either direction.
-Proper plumbing execution in this way, with the colder water entering from the low side, leading into the rotated center housing and exiting the higher side, will reduce formation of air pockets and allow unrestricted flow during the thermal siphoning period after the engine is shut down.
-Full benefit of the thermal siphoning effect will be realized and internal turbo temperatures will be minimized.
+Proper plumbing execution in this way, with the colder water entering from the low side, leading into the rotated center housing and exiting the higher side, will reduce the formation of air pockets and allow unrestricted flow during the thermal siphoning period after the engine is shut down.
+The full benefit of the thermal siphoning effect will be realized and internal turbo temperatures will be minimized.
 Garrett laboratory testing has shown that peak temperatures in the center housing can be reduced by as much as 90°F (50°C) when the center housing is rotated to allow the hotter outlet water to escape from the higher port.
 Rotating the housing more than 20° from horizontal may further reduce temperatures slightly but may also impede oil drainage, so stick with 20° as a maximum.

 A great deal of different types of water lines can be used with success, but there are several guidelines to follow when selecting the lines.
 Be sure to use hoses or lines that are rated to at least as hot as the engine coolant temps will ever get, which can be as high as 250°F (121°C) or higher in some cases.
 The lines or hoses should be designed to be compatible with water and antifreeze, and most are.
 AN-style (37° fl are) fittings are recommended for easy installation and leak-free systems, and a variety of adapters to Garrett water ports are available from many distributors.
 Either hard steel lines or flexible lines can be used, but care must be taken to ensure hard lines are not subject to damaging vibration.
 As the engine is running there will be normal engine vibration, but there will also be movement of the lines as the engine rotates on its mounts during high torque output.